andyjbm/pwrGenie-V2.0/README.md

 You will need to open the Secrets_h.example file, put your emoncms APIKEYS in there adn rename it to Secrets.h for the source to compile.
 See the comments in the file.

 Still in testing:
-    modbus devices EM21, APMx03 DSE - testing new SoftwareSerial library compatibility.
-There may be issues.
+    Nothing atm.

 Working:
+    Refactor to spl and leq to allow the splmeter to run in fast mode without breaking the data.
+    Implemented float16 library (see credits) in leq to be able to use a bigger leq buffer for the same RAM.

+    modbus working properly with softwareserialisr now.
+Lots of refactoring to make it easier to add new modbus devices and protocols.
     JKBMS, SPL Meter, on the following boards:

     ESP32 boards:
         d1-mini-esp32
         ESP32doit-devkit-v1
-        ESP32-S2-mini (mine is a bit flakey (reboots every 2-3hrs) but I think that's because it's a chinese knock off.)
+        ESP32-S2-mini (mine is a bit flakey (reboots every 2-3hrs) but I think that's because it's a chinese knock off.
+Every other board I've tested has been stable.)

     ESP8266 boards:
         lolin ESP8266 d1-mini